DenDrummer/D-Pad_mods/README.txt

 	3.1: Why links instead of actual mod files?
 		Some mod authors have specific rules against reuploading mods, even in modpack format.
 		By using this method we won't be breaking any rules and we can still play together using the same modpack.

+	3.2: Why is Singleplayer different from the server despite having all the same mods?
+		The server has changed quite a few configuration files which you might hav not changed or changed differently.
+		Let me know if you want me to make the config files public.